lpar/pdf2text/README.md

 # pdf2text

-Experimental PDF to plain text which works as a pipe by using temporary files
+Experimental PDF to plain text which works as a pipe by using temporary files.

+This is just a quick hack and probably shouldn't be used for anything.